-I was born a humble country boy to West Point, GA in 1989, with only 65% of normal hearing.
+I was born a humble country boy to West Point, GA in 1989.
 Like most rural towns, a lot of people never leave.
-I lived within a 200 yard radius of my Aunt, Paw Paw and Uncle.
+I lived within a 200 yard radius of my Aunt, Grandfather and Uncle.
 We didn’t have much and lived a pretty simple life.
 Our business questions were not, “How can we increase search rankings or mobile optimization?”
 They were, “I wonder how Mr. Stevens is doing today at the country store?”

 (My sister and I playing in the water at our childhood home)